Conferences and Publications

 Washington University in St. Louis, McKelvey School of Engineering, Department of Electrical and Systems Engineering Capstone Design Thesis

+TL;DR: Pre-trained neural network recognizes geometric shapes in ultrasound images of 3D-printed samples with 96% accuracy; released a database for future ultrasound imaging research.
 Ultrasound is one of the most common imaging techniques in clinical settings, but its functionalities are limited by its low resolution and high dependency on the operator skills.
 Here, we applied a pre-trained neural network to recognize geometric shapes in ultrasound images of 3D-printed samples.
 We achieved 96% task accuracy and created a database available for future research in ultrasound imaging.

 Ultrasound Shape Recognition